Tech-FZ/EmuGUI/README.md

 4. Install Visual Studio Code.
 You can get it [here](https://code.visualstudio.com/download)
 5. Install Qt from the following [site](https://www.qt.io/download-open-source?__hstc=152220518.4df0e407aa37c96fa5547ca135b274e3.1659787309440.1659787309440.1659787309440.1&__hssc=152220518.1.1659787309441&__hsfp=1951994995&hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5) (you need a Qt account for that)
 6. You only need the Qt Creator.
-7. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git` or `git clone https://codeberg.org/lucien-rowan/EmuGUI.git`
+7. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git`
 8. Open Visual Studio Code in that folder.
 9. Open a terminal WITHIN VS Code and type: `python -m pip install --upgrade pip venv`
 10. After that is done, type: `python -m venv your-venv-name`.
 You can call it whatever you want, but don't forget that it is NOT allowed to get into the EmuGUI repository under any circumstances.
 That's why Git is only going to be used to clone the code, but not to commit - that's to be done manually.